 Students with sufficient cause to file an academic appeal should initiate the process according to the procedures established for such action.
 Academic Appeals procedures are available from all department offices and in the Offices of the Deans.
 Grade appeals must be made within 60 days of the end of the semester in which the grade was assigned.

-Final day to withdraw from fall courses is Friday, November 1.
+Final day to withdraw from spring courses is Friday, March 21.

 Register for courses, view account information, and access your student e-mail.